thraddash/terraform_notes/2020-11-19-terraform-notes.markdown

 - [Spin up a t2.micro instance on AWS using Terraform](#Spin-up-a-t2.micro-instance-on-AWS-using-Terraform)
 - [Spin up a docker Nginx image locally with Terraform](#Spin-up-a-docker-Nginx-image-locally-with-Terraform)

-# Spin up a t2.micro instance on AWS using Terraform
+## Spin up a t2.micro instance on AWS using Terraform

+## Spin up a docker Nginx image locally with Terraform